-"What I paint is abstract organic form or maybe abstract surrealism.
-In my more delusional moments, I believe that what I am doing is important.
-In reality, I do what I do because I enjoy the challenge, the process, and the results.
+"What I paint is abstract organic form, or maybe abstract surrealism.
+In my more delusional moments I believe that what I am doing is important.
+In reality, I do what I do because I enjoy the challenge, the process and the results.
 All else seems beyond my control.
-I am offering the viewer a playground for the mind, with lots of treasures to discover and forms that they can mold into whatever their current mood moves them to create.
+I am offering the viewer a playground for the mind, with lots of treasures to discover and forms that they can mould into whatever their current mood moves them to create.
 Each painting has its own evolution.
-My concern is in creating a unified composition of color and form which allows maximum participation of the viewer in the artwork.
+My concern is in creating a unified composition of colour and form which allows maximum participation of the viewer in the art work.
 Since the form does not represent an image that the viewer can immediately recognize and label, they are allowed tp look inward to themselves to create with their own imaginations."

-Review published by Circle Foundation for the Arts © CFA Press ∙ Images courtesy of the artist
+This review was published by Circle Foundation for the Arts © CFA Press ∙ Images are courtesy of the artist